lovecosma/lovecosma.github.io/_posts/2020-10-18-user_authentication_with_react-redux.markdown

 ```

 Everything we need to create a user and login is now set up and ready.
 We can start configuring our front end.
-In my next blog, I will be continbuing this concept and connecting the readct-redux front end.
+The frontend will make fetch requests to this API with the React-Redux framework.
+In my next blog, I will be continbuing this concept.